 The Battery Park City Esplanade runs along the Hudson River for the entire length of Battery Park City and is lined with parks and gardens.
 It’s a great place to walk from the ferry with many interesting stops along the way and gorgeous views of Jersey City!
 There is also a bike path.
 Taking a bike on the ferry will cost you an additional $1 per bike, but can be worth it, especially with the reduced ferry rates on the weekends.
 If you don’t have a bike, there is a convenient Citi Bike location at Vesey Place and River Terrace, very close to the ferry terminal.
 If you are into biking, try riding out to West Street and north up the West Side Highway.
 The views are terrific and there are many things to do along the way, including The Intrepid Sea, Air and Space Museum.

-The Regal Battery Park Stadium Cinema is just blocks from the ferry terminal.
-This movie theater is newer, big and offers large comfy seats and 11 screens.
+The 11 screen Regal Battery Park Stadium Cinema is just blocks from the ferry terminal.
+Grab some snacks fit for a movie and settle in on the large, comfy seats!
 Plus, there’s always convenient show times for families.

 We all know there are a ton of museums in the NYC area, but choosing one can be tough.
 Luckily, there are some interesting museums within walking distance from the ferry at WFC.
 The Skyscraper Museum is located at 39 Battery Place just off Battery Park.
 It’s a great option for kids who are very into buildings.
 Another fun museum that’s not too far is the National Museum of the American Indian located at Bowling Green.
 They offer family activities including music, dance and art.
-The 9/11 Memorial and Museum is now open and a close walk from the ferry.
+The 9/11 Memorial and Museum is a close walk from the ferry.
 The Battery Park City Library is located at North End Avenue at Murray Street.
-The library offers many activities and events for families.

 Also visit Brookfield Place NY, where you can find a French market and a huge dining area, also they always have some show or activity going on for all ages.